by Tim Pearson, Sr. Director Product Marketing

 For main-screen TV, an innovative example is TVkey Cloud, which is powered by NAGRA’s Cloud.SSP, its Security-as-a-Service platform that enables a wide range of broadcast, IPTV and OTT service models.
 This level of cloud security ultimately benefits everyone; new smart TV sets offer more convenience and value, pay-TV service providers can simplify customer acquisition via virtualizing the set-top box within the Smart TV and can extend their market reach with secure OTT content delivery, and of course, consumers get access to the content they love.

-Stay tuned for Part Two in our “Insights for M&E Success in 2020” series focusing on trends in consumer behavior and its impact on service providers and content owner’s business strategies.
+Stay tuned for Part Two of our “Insights for M&E Success in 2020” series focusing on trends in consumer behavior and its impact on service providers and content owner’s business strategies.

-For more information on our comprehensive digital security portfolio, please contact here.
+For more information on our comprehensive digital security portfolio, please contact us here.